tlivings/enjoi/README.md

 - `not`
 - `format`
 - `object:patternProperties`
-- `object:additionalProperties` (supported as a boolean, not supported as a schema).
 - `array:items` (supports as single schema, not supported as array of schemas).
 - `array:additionalItems`